rolandbernard/matheval/README.md

 If desired, the result can be converted to an `f64` using the `matheval::Number::to_f64(&self) -> f64` method.

+For working with units, this library also defines the `matheval::Quantity` data type.
+This type associates to every number a unit, that is composed of base SI units.
+The default context contains a number of predefined units from the SI and imperial measurement systems.
+After computation, the `matheval::Quantity::coefficient(&self) -> matheval::Number` and `matheval::Quantity::unit(&self) -> matheval::Unit` methods can be used to get the numerical value and unit of the result respectively.

 ## Development

 The source for the library can be found in the `src/` directory. `src/lib.rs` is the entry point for